What is a Community Garden?

 - organize tool purchases and mulch deliveries

 - act as a liaison between gardeners and the City

 - collect feedback from gardeners and the broader community to carry out projects and programs in the gardens

 Gardeners are provided with deliveries of bark mulch and leaves from the City of Richmond when needed.
 Basic gardening tools such as wheelbarrows, shovels, rakes, spading forks, hoses, and some hand tools are available for all community garden members to use while working in the gardens and are safely stored in locked tool sheds at each site.
-Additionally, we keep the community garden rules up to date and work to ensure that they are honored in order to maintain the gardens as vibrant, safe, community spaces.
+Additionally, we keep the community garden rules up to date and work to ensure that they are honoured in order to maintain the gardens as vibrant, safe, community spaces.

 The community garden plot fees pay for a portion of the costs of running the community garden program.
-The majority of the fees go to paying wages of the staff members who manage the program.
+The majority of the fees go to paying the wages of the staff members who manage the program.
 Fees also purchase liability insurance on behalf of all gardeners using the public gardens and purchase common supplies such as tools and hoses.
 As a non-profit society, we continually seek additional funds to enhance the program for special projects, such as adding new plots or supporting our community groups.